Ambulatory blood pressure monitoring

 There are many possible causes of low blood pressure.
 These include:

-Age: some people develop low blood pressure as they get older
+• Age: Some people develop low blood pressure as they get older

-Sometimes, there is no underlying cause and people who are otherwise healthy have low blood pressure.
+Sometimes there's no underlying cause and people who are otherwise healthy have low blood pressure.

 If you experience any of the symptoms associated with low blood pressure, the following tips might help: